 Thus, the authors first had to tease out accurate measures of deaths of despair for misclassified populations that tend to live in sparsely populated areas.
 To do so they used data from every death certificate from 2005–17, combed through the detailed cause-of-death codes, and adjusted for the likelihood that officials misclassified Native American decedents as some other race.
 They measured deaths of despair as the share of deaths attributable to drugs, alcohol, or suicide.

 The results, shown in the figure below, reveal that Native Americans without a college degree suffer from deaths of despair more than twice as often as similarly educated White people (14.5 percent of deaths versus 6.3 percent of deaths).
 For Native American adults, deaths of despair were outnumbered only by deaths from heart disease from 2005–17.
-Deaths of despair also occur earlier for Native Americans, peaking in the late teens and 20s—when people would otherwise be investing in themselves, starting careers, or forming families—rather than 40s and 50s, the ages when White deaths of despair peak.
+In addition, deaths of despair

 These are shocking numbers, and they show that substance abuse and suicide are an enormous public health concern among Native Americans.

 These patterns also fit the broad outlines of Case and Deaton’s theory.
 “It’s important to think about the long term,” Case said in a 2020 interview, emphasizing that a lack of hope for a stable economic and social life creates despair, which can lead to destructive behaviors that sometimes lead to death.
 This view connects long-standing disparities in economic outcomes between Native Americans and White Americans to the large gaps in deaths of despair that the Institute working paper documents.